equinor/leaflet.tilelayer.gloperations/README.md

 const tileLayer = new GLOperations({ colorScale, /* ... */ });
 ```

 This tells the renderer to color pixels with value 0 (or less) red and value 1 (or greater) blue.
 Pixels with values between 0 and 1 will get a blend of red and blue, because colors are linearly interpolated between each pair of adjacent stops.
-You can have as few as two or as many as `GLOperations.SCALE_MAX_LENGTH` color stops in a color scale.
+You can have as few as two or as many as `colorscaleMaxLength` color stops in a color scale.

 ## Sentinel values